 - You should see a success message “DiskPart succeeded in creating the specified partition”

-- We need to now set the ID of the partition “set id=84 override”
+- We need to now set the ID of the disk “set id=84 override”

 - Again you should see a message that it succeeded, if you get an error “The specified type is not in the correct format.” then this is because when you initialized the disk you did not set it to MBR you set it to “GPT” you will have to go back to the beginning and follow each set and make sure you set it to a MBR when you initialize the SSD.